 Although Tmall is the biggest Chinese eCommerce platform in the world, it won’t magically create money.
 You’ll have to work hard to get those sales and be more visible than your competitors.
 Once you’ve managed to open your store you’ll have to think about traffic acquisition and conversion.
 The good news is the more you sell, the more visibility you get and the higher your conversion rate gets.
 The hard part is to get initial traffic and sales but there are solutions for that.

-The importance of e-reputation
+The importance of e-reputation in China

 Driving traffic to your store won’t be the issue, but getting those first sales can be tricky.
 In order to do so, you’ll have to work on your online presence and reputation.
 Indeed, Chinese consumers are extremely suspicious of products and brands that they have never heard of before.
 They will most of the time rely on other users’ experiences, recommendations, looking at reviews.

 Word-of-mouth is actually one of the best ways to attract new customers, and this is why your brand e-reputation is essential when it comes to entering the Chinese market.
 You will also have to be careful when it comes to consumers’ feedback on your products, as it will influence potential consumers and even e-commerce platforms such as Tmall.
-Get a few hundred sales, encourage your customers to let reviews and you’ll be set for success.
+Get a few hundred sales, encourage your customers to let review and you’ll be set for success.

 - Social Media: Wechat, Red, Weibo, Douyin, Kuaishou… there are plenty you can join.
 They are great to build a following and improve customer loyalty.
 They allow you to interact directly with your target audience and run paid advertising for traffic acquisition and even get customers’ detailed reviews (red).
 Some of them also tend to rank quite high on Baidu which is great for credibility.